-Please join us for our next CSES Lecture Series on February 28th, 2013 at Cornell University from 4:30 to 6PM in Malott Hall 251.
-Jack Goldstone will present his research on “Cultural and Technical Innovation: The Twin Foundations of Economic Growth.”
+Please join us for our next CSES Lecture Series on April 17th, 2014 at Cornell University from 4:30 to 6:00PM in the A.D.
+White House, Guerlac Room.
+Monica Prasad will present her research “Is Neoliberalism Over?”

 By neoliberalism I mean a set of policies built around a faith in the free market, and a strong distrust of state intervention.
 In the United States, we have witnessed a rise in policies of this sort in the last three decades, starting with the presidency of Ronald Reagan.
 In his first inaugural address Reagan said quote “government is not the solution to our problem; government is the problem”; in his lighter moments, Reagan’s joke was “The nine most terrifying words in the English language are: I’m from the government, and I’m here to help.”
 Reagan’s anti-government approach to government has been a stable presence in American politics ever since.
 We saw it catch fire again under the presidency of George W. Bush, and we have seen it flare up most recently in the rise of the Tea Party.
 But there are reasons to wonder whether this era of American neoliberalism might be drawing to a close.
 For example, nearly half of the American public now holds a negative image of the Tea Party and its extreme anti-government stance, compared with only a third who view it favorably.
 And Republicans have lost the popular vote in five of the last six presidential elections, and they hold one house of Congress today partly thanks to gerrymandering.
 So, has this era of American history come to a close?
 Is neoliberalism over?